4 Convincing Reasons to Make the Switch From Soy Sauce to Coconut AminosMay 31st, 2016

-Even better, each ounce has about 40 percent less sodium than soy sauce.
-That not only makes coconut aminos safe (in moderation) for anyone on a low-sodium diet, but also means you can cook with it without worrying about your salt intake going through the roof.
+Even better, with less sodium than soy sauce, it not only makes coconut aminos safe (in moderation) for anyone on a low-sodium diet, but also means you can cook with it without worrying about your salt intake going through the roof.

 “Plus, the flavor isn’t as overpowering as soy, so it feels a little more versatile,” Pellizzon says.
 A touch sweeter and a little lighter, coconut aminos tastes wonderful on anything you’d normally eat with soy sauce—and a dash adds meaty, umami flavor to veggie dishes.
 Try it on sushi, fried rice, and stir-fries, or whisk it into your favorite salad dressing or marinade.
 Need a little more inspiration?
 Look no further than these six recipes.

 Let’s start with the basics: coconut aminos is a worthy substitute for soy sauce in any stir-fry dish.
 Here, paired with toasted sesame oil and sriracha, it gives chicken and kale that classic Chinese flavor.